-- maximise the number of new passengers; - maximise the chance of growing revenues and therefore viability; - strengthen and grow the core commercial network.
+- maximise the number of new passengers; - maximise the chance of growing revenues and therefore viability; - strengthen and grow the core commercial network. - provide better value for money - test and provide an alternative model for a failing market

-This is not to say that we should ignore communities without public transport, either because they are in areas of deprivation or because they are rural and isolated.
+This is not to say that we should ignore communities without public transport, either because they are in areas of deprivation, or because they are rural and isolated.
 However, given the one-off opportunity to strengthen the network, we cannot divert resources away from the above goal, otherwise we risk further reduction in services.
 It is also important to look at innovative ways of helping communities which currently do not have access to public transport.